 Unless you have a meaningful fleet of cars and boats, you should not add these to your assets even though they relate to those you include.
 These assets depreciate too fast and sell too slowly to add much to your net worth.
 You can look at Kelly Blue Book, Edmunds, or AutoTrader for cars if you have that fleet.
 Similarly, for boats, you can consult Boat Trader.

 Art, rare books, rugs, and antiques may be a large part of many households’ net worth.
 Unless they are highly desirable or rare, these assets tend to have wildly low liquidated values to count on if you need money in a pinch.
 Musical instruments have value but are challenging to peg, and their sales are less predictable to raise capital.

 This category has a lot of sentimentalities, but it is challenging for the owners to peg its value.
 In my opinion, these assets should not be counted on unless you work with an estate professional steeped in knowledge and has a terrific network to help you sell the items.

 When I worked on Wall Street, my company restricted analysts from investing in financial securities.
 If I could buy certain securities on that rare occasion, I was often not allowed to sell that security when I wanted to.
 So, on either side of the trade, I was burned and finally abandoned investing until I left my career as an equity analyst.

 So, what investments did I make?

-A large part of our assets was in art, rugs, rare books, and antiques.
+Our assets were in art, rugs, rare books, and antiques.

-Ever try to sell an 18th-century Tiger Maplewood card table?
+Ever tried to sell an 18th-century Tiger Maplewood card table?
 We have!
 And we are still waiting for that sale.

 Beautiful stuff, but they can’t pay the bills!
 So I don’t include these personal assets.
-The few pieces we have sold were at prices 70% below what we paid for them.
+The few pieces we sold were at prices 70% below what we paid.

 I digress, but a worthwhile lesson for those who are collectors.